The talks I am currently pitching include:

 Five-minute versions of my ACRUMEN, mead, and conference-speaking talks.

 Except as noted above, these are all in English, but with decent lead time to translate, I could also do them in French or Portuguese.
 (In non-Anglophone countries, I also do my intro in the local language.
-So far, I have done that in Dutch, Greek, Lithuanian, Polish, Norwegian, Portuguese, Romanian, Spanish, and Swedish.)
+So far, I have done that in Dutch, German, Greek, Lithuanian, Polish, Norwegian, Portuguese, Romanian, Serbian, Spanish, and Swedish.)